serg-yalosovetsky/certbot-dns-admtools/README.rst

 ``--certbot-dns-admtools:dns-admtools-credentials``         adm.tools Remote User credentials
                                                               INI file.
 (Required)

-``--certbot-dns-ispconfig:dns-ispconfig-propagation-seconds`` | waiting time for DNS to propagate before asking
+``--certbot-dns-admtools:dns-admtools-propagation-seconds`` | waiting time for DNS to propagate before asking
                                                               | the ACME server to verify the DNS record.
                                                               | (Default: 120, Recommended: >= 600)
 ============================================================= ==============================================

-(Note that the verbose and seemingly redundant ``certbot-dns-ispconfig:`` prefix is currently imposed by certbot for external plugins.)
+(Note that the verbose and seemingly redundant ``certbot-dns-admtools:`` prefix is currently imposed by certbot for external plugins.)